 -

 The Department of Russian History up to the Beginning of the Nineteenth Century from the 1960s through the 1980s, According to its Meeting MinutesMoscow University Bulletin.
 Series 8: History 2024.
-3. p.110-126Natalia V. Kozlova Goryushkina L.P.
+N 3. p.110-126Natalia V. Kozlova Goryushkina L.P.
 Kalinin M.V.
 Aleksei V. Laushkin Matasova T.A.
 Tarasov A.E.
 Khitrov D.A.
-Shemiakina O.D.read more94
+Shemiakina O.D.read more385

 -